ypb/smsw/README.markdown

 ## Features

-Before you fire it up you probably want to customize config bu edit&moveing the {main,mirrors}.example files.
+Before you fire it up you probably want to customize config by edit&move-ing the {main,mirrors}.example files.

 Ener...
 I mean execute!
     ,in smsw